Sweet Charity: Original productions

-After a tryout at Detroit's Fisher Theatre, the musical premiered on Broadway at the Palace Theatre on January 29, 1966 and closed on July 15, 1967 after 608 performances and 10 previews.
-It was conceived, directed and choreographed by Bob Fosse and starred Gwen Verdon, John McMartin, Helen Gallagher, Thelma Oliver, James Luisi, Arnold Soboloff, Sharon Ritchie, Ruth Buzzi, and Barbara Sharma.
+After a tryout at the Shubert Theatre in Philadelphia starting Monday, December 6, 1965, it moved to Detroit's Fisher Theatre for a month, and then premiered on Broadway at the Palace Theatre on January 29, 1966, and closed on July 15, 1967, after 608 performances and 10 previews.
+It was conceived, directed, and choreographed by Bob Fosse, who wrote the original libretto under the pen-name "Bert Lewis", from Robert Louis Fosse.
+The show starred Gwen Verdon, John McMartin, Helen Gallagher, Thelma Oliver, James Luisi, Arnold Soboloff, Sharon Ritchie, Ruth Buzzi, and Barbara Sharma.
 Scenic and lighting design were by Robert Randolph and costume design was by Irene Sharaff.
 The production was nominated for 9 Tony Awards, winning for Fosse's choreography.

 The Australian production was produced by J.C.
 Williamson, starring Nancye Hayes as Charity and Peter Adams as Oscar.
 The show commenced on 21 January 1967 at Her Majesty's Theatre in Sydney, and subsequently played seasons in Melbourne and Adelaide.

 The musical opened in the West End at the Prince of Wales Theatre in October 1967, running for 476 performances.
 Juliet Prowse starred, and was succeeded by Gretchen Wyler.